 Action research pushing the boundaries of the theory and practice of partnering and the systems required to make partnerships happen at scale

 Developing individuals’ professional competencies; building organisations’ partnering strategy, systems and culture; and supporting partnership development and review

-The Business Partners for Development Facility (BPDF) is becoming a centre of excellence to develop the enabling infrastructure required to scale up public-private collaboration towards the post-2015 development goals.
+The Business Partnership Action Initiative (BPA) is becoming a centre of excellence to develop the enabling infrastructure required to scale up public-private collaboration towards the post-2015 development goals.
 More

 The Partnering Alliance is a multi-stakeholder initiative set up to drive the quality and effectiveness of multi-stakeholder collaboration for the post-2015 development agenda through the development of common definitions and best practice standards for cross-sector partnerships.
 More